History Files

 The Second Samnite War is triggered against Rome.
 During this period the Marsi ally themselves to the Romans in an attempt to remove the Samnite hold over them, but Rome finds it has to move to secure the territory between it and the Samnites before it can win the war, and this means finally conquering and subduing the remains of the Opici (probably the Aurunci in their mountain stronghold).

-All the Opici peoples subsequently merge into the general population of Campania.
+All of the Opici peoples subsequently merge into the general population of Campania.
 This period proves to be the end for the Golasecca culture within the Italian Iron Age.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.